 8.1 How are victims of THB protected in practice against potential retaliation or intimidation before, during and after legal proceedings?
 How is the assessment of the needs for protection performed and who recommends the application of the protection measures?
 Who is responsible of the implementation of the protection measures?

 To ensure victims` security the addresses of shelters are confidential.
 It is forbidden to give information about the locations of these institutions to third parties.
 The staff members and beneficiaries are informed about this prohibition.
-Visitors shell have limited accssebility to the shelter.
+Visitors have limited accessibility to the shelter.

-The administration ensures the protection of victims in the shelters in spite of the stages of investigaton.
-If the beneficiary temporary wants to leave the territory of the shelter, the administration suggests an accompanying person for protecting his safety.
-In the case of refusing this suggestion, the beneficiary obliged to fill the special form (see attachment 10) about understanding all risks and threats and taking responsibilities for own security.
-The beneficiary has to fill also a leave-returning form to note estimate time of returning.
-If 2 hours later after the noted time expiration the administration cannot contact beneficiary the information is sent to the special division of The Ministry of Internal Affairs and to The State Fund.
+The administration ensures the protection of victims in shelters despite the stages of investigaton.
+If the beneficiary temporary wants to leave the territory of the shelter, the administration suggests an accompanying person for protecting their safety.
+In the case of refusing this suggestion, the beneficiary is obliged to fill the special form (see attachment 10) about understanding all risks and threats and taking responsibilities for their own security.
+The beneficiary has to fill a leave-returning form and note estimate time of return.
+If 2 hours later after the expiration of noted time the administration cannot contact beneficiary, the information is sent to the special division of the Ministry of Internal Affairs and to the State Fund.

 International co-operation (Article 32)